 ADHD is a common disorder

-Attention Deficit Hyperactivity Disorder (ADHD) is a common mental disorder that occurs in children, and often carries into adulthood.
-Difficulty concentrating, hyperactivity, and forgetfulness are all common signs of ADHD.
-Extensive research on ADHD has been conducted since the early 1900’s, and though there are several mysterious surrounding ADHD and its’ causes, it is among one of the most common mental disorders in the United States, effecting over 6 million children.
+Attention Deficit Hyperactivity Disorder (ADHD) is a common mental disorder that occurs in children and often carries into adulthood.
+Extensive research on ADHD has been conducted since the early 1900s, and it is among one of the most common mental disorders in the US, affecting over 6 million children.

-There is a stigma that surrounds ADHD.
-Many believe that ADHD is not a real disorder, or that too many people are diagnosed with the disorder, especially children.
-Denying the existence of this disorder is damaging to those with ADHD, feeling that they need to hide their disorder in fear of being shamed, or that others may think they are making up excuses for their behavior.
+Many believe that ADHD is not a real disorder, or that too many people are diagnosed, especially children.
+Denying the existence of this disorder is damaging to those with ADHD, feeling that they need to hide their disorder in fear of being shamed.

 There is not enough evidence to support whether or not ADHD is real